admench/craft-instagram/README.md

 2. Then tell Composer to load the plugin:

-        composer require admench/instagram-api
+        composer require admench/craft-instagram

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Instagram Api.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Craft Instagram.

-## Instagram Api Overview
+## Craft Instagram Overview

 Simple Instagram Api endpoint for Craft CMS - intended for Javascript to consume as AJAX post request, returning users feed

 ## Configuring Instagram Api

 Make sure you create a `.env` variable with your Instagram Access Token as `INSTAGRAM_ACCESS_TOKEN`

+Make sure you create a `.env` variable with your required number of posts as `INSTAGRAM_COUNT`

 ## Using Instagram Api